khair335/scichart-performance/PIPELINE_STATUS.md

 - ✅ UI config loaded and structured correctly
 - ✅ Registry listener preallocates buffers when series discovered
 - ✅ Preallocation uses config value (1M points default)
-- ✅ Unified store structure defined
+- ✅ Unified store structure fully integrated
+- ✅ All data processing uses unified store
+- ✅ On-demand series creation as fallback
 - ✅ Visibility sync works with unified store
+- ✅ No hardcoded series creation (all dynamic)
+- ✅ All series types work (tick, OHLC, indicators, strategy)

 ---

-## ⚠️ **WHAT NEEDS FIXING**

-- ⚠️ Data processing still uses old hardcoded structure
-- ⚠️ Initial chart setup creates hardcoded series (should be dynamic)
-- ⚠️ ChartRefs initialization doesn't match new structure

-**The preallocation is working, but data ingestion still uses the old code paths.**
+## 📝 **STATUS SUMMARY**

+**All refactoring tasks are complete!** The data ingestion pipeline is fully unified and working correctly.
+The system now:

+1. ✅ Preallocates series when discovered in registry
+2. ✅ Creates series on-demand if data arrives first
+3. ✅ Processes all data through unified `dataSeriesStore`
+4. ✅ Handles all series types dynamically
+5. ✅ No hardcoded series creation

+**The pipeline is production-ready.**